srfi-explorations/r7rs-srfi/README.md

 - STklos include is fixed in git, waiting for next release.
 Then works.

+- tr7 does not have (scheme complex).
+Then should work.

 ## Running tests

 You will need to install